Bren828/Custom-Play-Hub/README.md

 - On the track, you can collect acceleration, vehicle repair, and jump pickups.
 - Rockets are available to attack opponents.
 - Players who finish earlier than others enter spectator mode.
-- A leaderboard is available to players, displaying current positions in the race.

 ![Crosshair](https://raw.githubusercontent.com/Bren828/Custom-Play-Hub/main/rockets.gif)

 ### Deathmatch
 In Deathmatch mode, players fight each other in a free-for-all format, trying to get the highest number of kills.

-#### Gameplay
-- A weapon store is available to players where they can choose the necessary weapons.
-- A leaderboard is available to players, displaying current positions in the match.
-- Assist system.

 ### Team Deathmatch
 In Team Deathmatch mode, players are divided into two teams — blue and red — and fight each other.